sztrzask/maklipsa.github.io/_posts/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases.md

 ### Data types

-As I wrote before key-value stores don't care about the schema of stored objects, but they have special purpouse data types.
+Key-value databases treat stored values as blobs, but some of them implement types that have a particular purpose and have separate API.
 In Riak case its:

 - [`Flags`](http://docs.basho.com/riak/kv/2.2.1/developing/data-types/maps/#flags) - true/false values.
 Can only be used inside a map type.
 - [`Registers`](http://docs.basho.com/riak/kv/2.2.1/developing/data-types/maps/#registers) - named binaries.
 Also can only be used inside a map
 - [`Counters`](http://docs.basho.com/riak/kv/2.2.1/developing/data-types/counters/) - as the number suggests incremented integers.
-Can be used in a map and as a value on its own.
+Can be used in a `map` and as a value on its own.
 - [`Sets`](http://docs.basho.com/riak/kv/2.2.1/developing/data-types/sets/) - collection of binary values.
-Similar to the Counter type can be used on its own and in a map.
+Similar to the Counter type can be used on its own and in a `map`.
 - [`Maps`](http://docs.basho.com/riak/kv/2.2.1/developing/data-types/maps/) - collection of values.
 Differently than Sets they can contain other data types, even other maps.
-- [`HyperLogLog`](http://docs.basho.com/riak/kv/2.2.0/developing/data-types/hyperloglogs/) - a propabilistic structure for checking cardinality of a set.
+- [`HyperLogLog`](http://docs.basho.com/riak/kv/2.2.0/developing/data-types/hyperloglogs/) - a probabilistic structure for checking cardinality of a set.

 ### Clustering

-Riak supports clustering with tunnable consistensy.
+Riak supports clustering with tunable consistency.
 How is it done?
 Since the cluster is a ring architecture, like this:

 ![](/data/2017-03-27-The-not-so-obvious-complexity-of-key-value-databases/riak-ring.png)

-Tuning the level of consistensy is done by defining how many nodes have to accept the operation before it's confirmed (default is 3).
+Tuning the level of consistency is done by defining how many nodes have to accept the operation before it's confirmed (default is 3).

-Riak cluster has very interesting properties:
+Riak goal from CAP is A, and it tries to achieve it by constructing a cluster where:

+- nodes are organized in a ring
-- no master nodes (it is a characteristic of ring clusters).
+- there are no master nodes (it is a characteristic of ring clusters).
-- any node can accept write for any key (no master node for a given hash value).
+- any node can accept writes for any key (no master node for a given hash value).
-- allows simultanious writes to a single key.
+- allows concurrent writes for a single key.

-This leads to the need for conflict resolution.
-Riak documentation suggests using custom types, since conflict resolution works better with them.
-In case of not defined types we have [multiple possibilities](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/): [timestamp](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#timestamp-based-resolution), [last-write-wins](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#last-write-wins) and [on the application side](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#resolve-conflicts-on-the-application-side).
-This works most of the time, but there have been people complaining about [Riak resurecting deleted keys even days after deletion](https://www.trustradius.com/reviews/riak-2015-12-01-11-11-07).
-Apparently it is better to set a custom `Deleted` flag than to delete.
+Allowing for concurrent writes to multiple machines leads to the need for conflict resolution.
+One way to mitigate the risk of a collision is to use Riak's custom types.
+Riaks behavior when dealing with conflicts can be configured, and ranges from [timestamp](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#timestamp-based-resolution), [last-write-wins](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#last-write-wins) to [letting the client decide](http://docs.basho.com/riak/kv/2.2.1/developing/usage/conflict-resolution/#resolve-conflicts-on-the-application-side).
+One thing to note is that it's not hard to find people complaining about [Riak resurrecting deleted values even days after deletion](https://www.trustradius.com/reviews/riak-2015-12-01-11-11-07).

 ### Must-haves: